-Why is "collaboration" so popular in schools these days?
-Why aren't teachers allowed to just continue doing what they have done for years-shut their doors and teach their own classes as they see fit?
+Why is collaboration so popular in schools these days?
+Why aren't teachers allowed to just continue doing what they have done for years-shut their doors and teach their own ways as they see fit?
 To begin with, society has become more and more collaborative and interactive.
-Fortune 500 companies identified the top five skills required for their incoming employees as (1) teamwork, (2) problem solving, (3) interpersonal skills, (4) oral communication, and (5) listening.
-Where did reading, 'riting, and 'rithmetic fall?
-Writing was number ten, computation was number twelve, and reading was number thirteen.
+Fortune 500 companies identified the top skills required for their incoming employees; their top five skills were (1) teamwork, (2) problem solving, (3) interpersonal skills, (4) oral communication, and (5) listening.
+Where did Reading, 'Riting, and 'Rithmetic fall?
+Writing was #10, computation was #12, and reading was #13.
 Social networking is key in most jobs and certainly requires strong collaboration and communication skills.
 The educational research literature also cites numerous benefits as to why students and teachers need to learn to play nicely with each other.
 For example, any time there is a need to shift an organizational paradigm, such as what is required for inclusive education to take hold in a school, collaboration is a necessary component for success (Hourcade & Bauwens, 2003; Villa, Thousand, Nevin, & Malgeri, 1996).
 Teachers who cringe at being asked to meet the diverse needs in the classroom have found that collaborating with other educators increases their ability to meet those needs (Mastropieri & Scruggs, 2007; Purcell & Leppien, 1998).
 Hughes and Murawski (2001) and Pugach and Johnson (1995) reported that collaboration among students and faculty helped achieve more complex goals, improve social interactions, and even increase creativity.
-(Therein lies the old adage that "two heads are better than one.")
+Therein lies the adage, "two heads are better than one."

 Another important benefit of teacher collaboration is that teachers can better assist one another with problem solving (Foley & Mundschenk, 1997; Snell & Janney, 2000).
 Given how often problems arise in the everyday classroom, this is certainly a valuable asset.
 In addition, teachers who collaborate with other educators found that they were more able to model and communicate the value of collaborative behaviors to their students (Villa et al., 1996; Weinstein, 2003).
 Instead of telling students how they should interact with others, we can now show them.
+Modeling behavior is certainly a key element to instruction in the elementary classroom.

-Let me emphasize that collaboration is not about watering down the curriculum for students with disabilities; it is about working with colleagues to problemsolve and meet goals.
-Want a sports analogy?
-Collaboration is not about moving the goal posts; it is about raising the bar.
+Let me emphasize that collaboration is not about watering down the curriculum for students with disabilities; it is about working with colleagues to problem solve and meet goals.
+Are you a sports fan?
+Then collaboration is not about moving the goal posts; it is about raising the bar.
 This can include providing enrichment opportunities to students who need challenge, as well as additional depth or breadth to their curriculum and instruction (Hughes & Murawski, 2001; Purcell & Leppien, 1998).
-Finally, another benefit I have experienced is that those schools for which collaboration is more common and evident actually encourage the interaction of university and PreK-12 faculty for data collection and research (Murawski, 2003).
+Finally, another benefit I have experienced is that in those schools where collaboration is more common and evident, administrators and teachers actually encourage the interaction of university and K-12 faculty for data collection and research (Murawski, 2003).
 What this means is that instead of having a moat between the ivory tower concepts that university professors may espouse (yours truly excepted here, of course) and what is actually occurring in PreK-12 schools, there is a clear connection between theory and practice (Murawski, 2002b).